By Cheri Sicard

 #1 Watch the wind: Crosswinds in a large motorhome can be challenging.

-#2 Be aware of everything around you: This is especially important in tight spaces where it might be easy to miss kids, or dogs running around.
+#2 Be aware of everything around you: This is especially important in tight spaces where it might be easy to miss kids, or dogs, running around.
 Even on the open road, never take your eyes away from the road.

-#3 Be courteous: You are bigger than everything else on the road.
+#3 Be courteous: You are bigger than almost everything else on the road.
 Go slowly, let people pass when you can, but don’t be intimidated into driving too fast.

 #4 Be careful when going down hills: You have a lot of weight pushing behind you.
 Monitor speeds accordingly, use the Tow/Haul mode, and don’t overheat your brakes.